UbGreat/dikihealth/README.md

-# Welcome to your Expo app 👋
+# Welcome to dikiHealth

-This is a Algorand Blockchain and IoT powered health App.
+This is a Algorand Blockchain and IoT powered healthcare App.

 ## Features